The 15 Foods You Absolutely Have to Eat While Visiting New Orleans

 Pho Tàu Bay, family-owned and a local favorite, recently reopened its doors in the Central Business District.
 Sometimes it has caramelized flan for dessert, the perfect counterbalance to a satisfyingly salty broth.

 Pho Bang has several locations, two on the West Bank alone and another in New Orleans East.
-It also offers great bún bò huế, its bright-orange beef broth the spicy cousin to pho.
+It also offers great bún bò huế, its bright-orange beef broth that's the spicy cousin to pho.

 Magasin's appeal is in its pho, as well as its location and modern aesthetic that feels so far from hole-in-the-wall haunts.